-The Company operates multiple greenhouse cultivation facilities located in Carpinteria, California and its manufacturing or production facility is located in Lompoc, California.
-During the quarter, the Company completed its previously announced acquisition of an approximately 5.5 million square feet greenhouse facility located in Camarillo, California (the "Camarillo Asset Acquisition").
-See "Liquidity and Capital Resources - Completed Transaction" below.
+The Company operates multiple greenhouse cultivation facilities located in Carpinteria, California, and its manufacturing or production facility is located in Lompoc, California.
+During the third quarter of 2021, the Company completed its previously announced acquisition of an approximately 5.5 million square feet greenhouse facility ("Camarillo Facility") located in Camarillo, California (the "Camarillo Asset Acquisition").
+See "Liquidity and Capital Resources - Completed Transactions" below.

-The Company generates revenue by selling its products in bulk at wholesale and at retail to its own and third-party dispensaries in California, including both raw cannabis, cannabis oil, and cannabis consumer goods.
-The Company's "Farmacy" branded dispensaries are currently located in Santa Barbara, Santa Ana, and Berkeley, California.
+The Company generates revenue by selling its products in bulk at wholesale and at retail to its own and third-party dispensaries in California, including raw cannabis, cannabis oil, and cannabis consumer goods.
+The Company's "Farmacy" branded dispensaries are currently located in Santa Barbara, Santa Ana and Berkeley, California.